EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Appendix A: Code Snippets for Fine-Grained Emotion Control

-\section{Appendix A: Main Code for Fine-Grained Emotion Control}
+\section{Appendix A: Code Snippets for Fine-Grained Emotion Control}

 For all three TTS models used in our study, i.e., F5-TTS~\citep{chen2025f5ttsfairytalerfakesfluent}, E2-TTS~\citep{eskimez2024e2}, and CosyVoice2~\citep{du2024cosyvoice2scalablestreaming}, steering operations are implemented as hook functions.
 These hooks are registered either before or after the forward pass of the first residual stream in each DiT block.
+Code will be released upon acceptance.